Fantasyland – When entering from the castle, you will find it on the right hand side, just beyond Peter Pan’s Flight.

 Walt Disney never liked to be called Mr., and was often quoted as saying “there’s only one Mr. here, and that’s Mr. Toad.”

-Almost all of the Alice in Wonderland ride sits directly on top of Mr. Toad, which is why the track never ventures far into the back of the building.
+Almost all of the Alice in Wonderland ride sits directly on top of Mr. Toad.
+The lower levels of Alice sit up against the rear of Mr. Toad’s Wild Ride, which is why the track never ventures far into the back of the building.